NEAR-Edu/welcome-track/docs/developers/intro.md

 If you have questions about anything related to NEAR, you're always welcome to ask our community on [StackOverflow](https://stackoverflow.com/questions/tagged/nearprotocol) and Discord ([NEAR Discord](https://near.chat/) and [NEAR University Discord](https://discord.gg/k4pxafjMWA)).

-Before getting started, be sure to create your [wallet](/developers/getting-started/react-tutorial#1-create-a-near-account).
+Before getting started, be sure to create your NEAR account [here](/developers/getting-started/react-tutorial#1-create-a-near-account).

 ---